Volunteer Commitment Overview

 Can I volunteer with a friend?

-• Yes!
-We need at least two adults to cover each Onsite Volunteer shift.
-You are free to swap assigned shifts to create a schedule that works best for you.
+• You are free to swap assigned shifts to create a schedule that works best for you.

 • After you arrange your trade, update the Onsite Volunteer Schedule Google Sheet (linked to in the sidebar menu).